 Disaster Field Operations Center West

-Interest rates can be as low as 3 percent for businesses, 2.75 percent for private nonprofit organizations and 1.188 percent for homeowners and renters with terms up to 30 years.
-Loan amounts and terms are set by SBA and are based on each applicant’s financial condition.
+The interest rate is 2 percent with terms up to 30 years.
+Loan amounts and terms are set by SBA and based on each applicant’s financial condition.

 Applicants may apply online, receive additional disaster assistance information and download applications at https://disasterloanassistance.sba.gov/.
 Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email firstname.lastname@example.org for more information on SBA disaster assistance.
 Individuals who are deaf or hard‑of‑hearing may call (800) 877-8339.
 Completed applications should be mailed to U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155.